 IN LATE AUTUMN, THE ACREAGE waits for me in silent invitation.
 The birches, the pipping cardinals, the shy deer, the dying wild sage, it accepts me, takes me in.
 That’s why I like it, why when that September tilt of the wind rustles the trees, I begin to get a sort of stillness inside.
 I line my bows up against the wall of the garage for restringing, the wall I leave empty just for hunting season, check the string tension, re-head my arrows.
 I don’t service my guns.
 Not yet.

 Meg understands my little process here.
-She give me space around deer season, just like I give her space around Mardi Gras when she flies south with about two dozen friends of hers for a week of revelry.
+She gives me space around deer season, just like I give her space around Mardi Gras when she flies south with about two dozen friends of hers for a week of revelry.
 That I stay away from—there’s no stillness there—but I love that she loves it.

 First is bow season, and that needs its own attention.
 Can’t rush things.
 That’s what I learned over 23 years of doing this.
 That’s what my dad tried to teach me when he let me go out with him, told me without saying a word.